olgaruiz1/Geospatial-Data-and-Interactive-Visualization-Dashboard-/README.md

 ## Drought and Conflicts in Afghanistan (1999–2008)
 This repository contains the code and analysis for a geospatial project that explores whether there is a link between agricultural drought, armed conflict and nightlight time (using it as a proxy) in Afghanistan between 1999 and 2008.
 It includes a full workflow from raw data to an interactive dashboard.

+*This project was developed for the course Explorative Data Analysis and Visualization.*

 ## The dashboard (GIFs)
 - Exploring years (year slider updates all charts)